metabase/metabase/docs/administration-guide/03-metadata-editing.md

 You can re-order the way Metabase presents columns in menus and other interfaces (without affecting the database) by clicking on the grab bar to the right of each column, and dragging the column to a new position in the order.

 ![Reordering columns](./images/column-reorder.gif)

+You can also select from several pre-set options:

+- **Database.** (Default) The order of columns as they appear in the database.
+- **Alphabetical.** A, B, C... however the alphabet works.
+- **Custom.** You choose the order.
+Metabase will automatically switch to custom if you rearrange any of the columns.
+- **Smart.** Metabase chooses for you.

 ---